richpl/PyBasic/README.md

 ### Comments

 The REM statement is used to indicate a comment, and occupies an entire statement.
-It is no effect on execution:
+It has no effect on execution:

 ```
 > 10 REM THIS IS A COMMENT